 And it will make it more likely that we will help out.

-Researching for this review of “The Lucifer Effect” I didn’t like how Zimbardo defends his experiment and views instead of defending scientific evidence and searching for the truth.
+And while researching for this review of “The Lucifer Effect” I didn’t like how Zimbardo defends his experiment and views, rather than defending scientific evidence and searching for the truth.

 However, I wouldn’t want that the criticism of the Stanford Experiment as a scientific experiment would lead us to throw the baby with the bathwater.